 I had the realisation last week that I am officially an oldie.
 I commented about ‘those days’ and was mocked because it was, in fact, the good old 90’s!
-You know before social media, before the internet and when you could get your older looking ‘mate’ to buy alcohol because he/she looked 18!
+Before social media, before the internet and when you could get your older looking ‘mate’ to buy alcohol because they looked 18!
 I thought I’d share my experience of 20 things I have learnt in the 20 years since leaving school!

 What Have I Learnt since leaving school?

 It then dawned on me that it’s been 20 years since I left school.
 It got me thinking.
 What exactly have I learnt in my time away from compulsory education?
 We all think we know ‘shit’ as teenagers.
-We struct around acting like we know how the world works like we are going to have this perfect life while life likes to trip you up!
+We strut around acting like we know how the world works, like we will have this perfect life while life likes to trip you up!
 With that in mind, I thought I’d share 20 things I’ve learnt since leaving school!

 20. Don’t be in a rush to grow up – remember to enjoy the moments as you never know when they will be the only memories you have left!

 19. Things change, people change, and yes, you change – Just because you spent most of your high school education wanting to be a teacher doesn’t mean that you will always want to be a teacher!
 (I never wanted to be a teacher, just using it as a narrative).

 18. Never let your school experience hold you back.
 We aren’t all lucky enough to be popular or pretty or a straight-A student (I was a C student, if you are interested), but that being said, never let your school experience hold you back from living life, from being who you want to be.
 High school is five years of your life!
 That’s five short years in the scheme of the rest of your life!

 17. Remember the teachers that inspired you – Teachers are weird creatures, they spend five years trying to educate you, and we often remember the ones that were the angry ones or the difficult ones.
 Teachers are still humans!